ettorezamponi/RAMSES-Reusability/README.md

 If the path is not correct for the Docker configuration, follow this [forum question](https://forums.docker.com/t/is-a-missing-docker-sock-file-a-bug/134351) about.

 ### Configuration Repo
-Clean the *application.properties* file in the configuration server repo on GitHub after each adaptation.
+Clean the *application.properties* file in the configuration server repo on GitHub ([link](#Create-the-configuration-repo) to create it) after each adaptation.
 Otherwise, when a new deployment of RAMSES is attempted, knowledge will find configuration incompatibilities and will not be able to be executed.

 ### Jar Dependencies
 It is necessary to provide the jar files of certain libraries in order to correctly import all the dependencies that each individual class needs.